awsdocs/aws-net-developer-guide/doc_source/net-dg-region-selection.rst

               </appSettings>
             </configuration>

-You can set the :code:`region` attribute in the :code:`aws` section as described in `AWSRegion <http://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/net-dg-config-other.html#awsregion>`_.
+Set as a :code:`region` attribute in the :code:`aws` section as described in `AWSRegion <http://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/net-dg-config-other.html#awsregion>`_.

 .. code-block:: c#